Laser surgery is one of the most popular and safe medical procedures in the UK, with more than 100,000 people each year electing to undergo surgery.

 We now have decades of data that provides proof of safety, and the success rate is very high; 99% of patients achieve 20/20 vision and 90% achieve better than 20/20 eyesight!

 However, there can be a huge difference in the costs that clinics charge, and it is important to realise what you actually receive for the price you pay.

-In this article, we take a look at the typical costs of laser eye surgery, and delve a little deeper into the standard of care provided.
+In this article, we take a look at the typical costs of laser surgery and delve a little deeper into the standard of care provided.